Bumshakalaka/krAIna/README.md

 ## 0
 Current date: {date}
 ```

-However, AI-powered snippets are nothing without a good user interface to make it possible to use them in any tool.
-One way to boost your work performance is by performing snippets on the clipboard context with a Clipboard manager.

 ### Assistants
 Your personal AI assistant.
 It can be a casual assistant or prompt engineer or storyteller.